Guidelines for Authors: The Science Teacher

 Creating a manuscript for The Science Teacher

-- examples of teacher and student interactions that demonstrate that your manuscript is an authentic, classroom-tested activity; these examples might include student work, quotes from students and teachers, evaluation data, or other "snapshots" of classroom experiences;
+- examples of teacher and student interactions and classroom information that demonstrate that your manuscript is an authentic, classroom-tested activity;

 - all aspects of the learning experience from pre-assessment through summative assessment;

 - safety precautions.
-See the NSTA Safety in the Science Classroom, Laboratory, or Field Studies to assist you;
+See NSTA Safety Practices and Regulations to assist you;

 - support for claims made in the manuscript, including research citations and personal anecdotal evidence.